Sport. Health. Nutrition. Gym. For style

 Russia: October 5

-In a similar way, teachers are congratulated on their professional holiday in all countries of the post-Soviet space, which is logical and expected: many active teachers started working back in the days of the USSR, but in Kazakhstan, Latvia, Belarus, Ukraine and Kyrgyzstan, the date remained unattached to the calendar.
+In a similar way, teachers are congratulated on their professional holiday in all countries of the post-Soviet space, which is logical and expected: many current teachers began working during the USSR, but in Kazakhstan, Latvia, Belarus, Ukraine and Kyrgyzstan the date remained not tied to the calendar.

 Arab countries: February 28

 In 11 Arab states, Teacher's Day falls on the last day of February.
-These are Algeria, Tunisia, Morocco and Libya, Egypt and Jordan, the United Arab Emirates and Saudi Arabia, Bahrain, Yemen and Oman.
-The celebration certainly begins with a big festive prayer in the mosque - teachers in these countries are equated in status with clergymen, which is quite understandable: a mullah in a Muslim country often not only teaches prayer, but sometimes also resolves conflicts and quarrels, in other words, teaches life in general.
-The vast majority of teachers in these Muslim countries are men, so it is not customary to give flowers there at all, but sweets, certificates to shops and stationery are presented as a present.
+These are Algeria, Tunisia, Morocco and Libya, Egypt and Jordan, the UAE and Saudi Arabia, Bahrain, Yemen and Oman.
+The celebration certainly begins with a big holiday prayer in the mosque - teachers in these countries are equal in status to clergy, which is understandable: a mullah in a Muslim country often not only teaches prayer, but sometimes resolves conflicts and quarrels, in other words, teaches life in general .
+The vast majority of teachers in these Muslim countries are men, so it is not customary to give flowers there at all, but sweets, certificates for stores and stationery are given as gifts.

 North America

-In Cuba, Teacher's Day has been celebrated since December 22, 1961 - it was on that day that the revolutionary government was seriously concerned about eradicating the general illiteracy of the population.
+In Cuba, Teacher's Day has been celebrated since December 22, 1961 - it was on that day that the revolutionary government became seriously concerned about eradicating widespread illiteracy among the population.

 South America

-In Brazil, honoring teachers officially dates from October 15, 1827 and is combined with magnificent processions of students and parents and feasts throughout the country: a country of carnivals, what to do - any more or less important event is celebrated on a grand scale and daring.
+In Brazil, the honoring of teachers officially dates back to October 15, 1827 and is combined with magnificent processions of students and parents and feasts throughout the country: a country of carnivals, what can you do - any more or less important event is celebrated on a grand scale and daring.

-In Peru, July 6 is allocated for the holiday, and in Chile it is celebrated on December 10: on this day in 1945, the Chilean writer Gabriela Mistral won the prestigious Nobel Prize in Literature, which the nation is still proud of.
+In Peru, the holiday is celebrated on July 6, and in Chile it is celebrated on December 10: on this day in 1945, the Chilean writer Gabriela Mistral won the prestigious Nobel Prize in Literature, which the nation is still proud of.

-The professional holiday of teachers in Ecuador also belongs to the date associated with literature: there it is celebrated on April 13, the birthday of the revered writer Juan Jimenez de Montalvo.
+A date associated with literature also includes the professional holiday of teachers in Ecuador: there it is celebrated on April 13, the birthday of the revered writer Juan Jimenez de Montalvo.

 Israel

 The holiday in this country is the youngest in the world: it has been celebrated only since 2013, so the date has not yet been assigned to a specific date.
 This year it was scheduled for December 23rd.
-Informal joint festive dinners will be held in all schools with teachers and parents, accompanied by cheerful songs and amateur theater performances.
-Bouquets of flowers will be presented to teachers, and each of the teachers will receive a personal official letter of gratitude from the government of the country.
+All schools will host informal joint holiday lunches with teachers and parents, accompanied by cheerful songs and amateur theater performances.
+Teachers will be presented with bouquets of flowers, and each teacher will receive a personal official letter of gratitude from the government of the country.

 Australia and Oceania

-In the former colonies of the British Empire, real carnivals with fireworks are held on the last Friday of October, the streets are decorated with bright lanterns and flowers in all major cities and villages.
-The government even provides for a special position for such a case - the minister of fire and fireworks.
-The law specifically stipulates that the holiday should not coincide with another popular event - Halloween, so the date for celebrating Teacher's Day is simply shifted to November if the last October Friday falls on the 31st.
-In New Zealand, they decided not to be smart with moving the date and assigned October 29 to the holiday forever, but it is celebrated with the same scope and fun as the neighbors.
+In the former colonies of the British Empire, on the last Friday of October, real carnivals with fireworks are organized; the streets are decorated with bright lanterns and flowers in all major cities and towns.
+The government even provides a special position for such a case - the Minister of Fire and Fireworks.
+The law specifically stipulates that the holiday should not coincide with another popular event - Halloween, so the date of Teacher's Day celebration is simply moved to November if the last Friday in October falls on the 31st.
+In New Zealand, they decided not to be clever about moving the date and fixed the holiday on October 29 forever, but it is celebrated with the same scope and fun as its neighbors.

 Asia

-A teacher in Asia is not only a teacher who teaches the sciences, but also a cult character who introduces children and adults to the basics of philosophy or religion adopted in a particular country.
-In China, on this day, October 10, teachers are congratulated with traditional sets of sweets and food, and in some provinces, according to a thousand-year tradition, favorite teachers wash their heels or hands.
+A teacher in Asia is not only a teacher who teaches science, but also a cult character who introduces children and adults to the basics of philosophy or religion accepted in a particular country.
+In China, on this day, October 10, teachers are congratulated with traditional sets of sweets and food, and in some provinces, according to a thousand-year tradition, beloved teachers wash their heels or hands.

-In Taiwan, National Teacher's Day is celebrated on the birthday of the great Confucius, so religious rather than secular events take place throughout the country.
+In Taiwan, National Teachers' Day is celebrated on the birthday of the great Confucius, so events of a religious rather than secular nature take place throughout the country.

-In India, mentors are congratulated on September 5: in this country, only and exclusively men can be teachers, so they are presented with books, envelopes with money and even household appliances, depending on the status of the school and the area.
+In India, mentors are congratulated on September 5: in this country, only men can be teachers, so they are presented with books, envelopes with money, and even household appliances - depending on the status of the school and the area.

-It was not possible to reach a unanimous binding of honoring teachers around the world to a specific day.
-The reasons for the discrepancies and accents of the modality of celebration in different regions lie in the peculiarities of school calendars, the desire to preserve originality and national color.
-A number of countries persistently demonstrate their unshakable fidelity to the coincidence of the national holiday with significant events in the fate of their people or do not want to abandon traditional worship and the historically established exaltation of outstanding personalities who left an indelible mark on the public education system.
+It was not possible to reach a unanimous agreement to honor teachers around the world on a specific day.
+The reasons for the discrepancies and accents of the modality of celebration in different regions lie in the peculiarities of school calendars, the desire to preserve identity and national flavor.
+A number of countries persistently demonstrate their unshakable loyalty to the timing of the national holiday to significant events in the fate of their people or do not want to give up traditional worship and the historical exaltation of outstanding personalities who left an indelible mark on the public education system.

 Teacher's Day in Russia - October 5

-Russia, as the successor of the Soviet Union, until 1994 celebrated Teacher's Day on the first Sunday of the second month of autumn.
-The Decree of the President of the Russian Federation, dated 10/3/1994, "On the celebration of the teacher's day" abolished the floating date and assigned October 5 to the professional holiday, which corresponds to the world teacher's day.
+Russia, as the successor to the Soviet Union, until 1994 celebrated Teacher's Day on the first Sunday of the second month of autumn.
+The decree of the President of the Russian Federation, dated October 3, 1994, “On the celebration of Teacher’s Day,” abolished the floating date and assigned the professional holiday to October 5, which corresponds to World Teacher’s Day.
 Traditions characteristic of honoring Russian teachers are largely repeated in other post-Soviet countries.
-For example, the transfer of powers to self-government bodies in schools is practiced every year.
+For example, the transfer of powers to self-government bodies in schools is practiced annually.
 Shortened lessons are filled with fun, and the corridors are full of bouquets in the hands of rushing students and their parents.

-In parallel with the practice of the world professional holiday recognized at the interstate level, there are also previously established groups.
+In parallel with the internationally recognized practice of a world professional holiday, there are also previously established groups.
 For example, eleven Arab states invariably congratulate their teachers on February 28th.
 Algeria and Tunisia, Morocco and Libya, Egypt and Jordan, the United Arab Emirates and Saudi Arabia, Bahrain and Yemen are involved in the observance of this canon.
 Oman completes the list.
-The republics of Kazakhstan, Latvia, Belarus, Kyrgyzstan and Ukraine inherited from the collapsed Soviet Union the rule to compare Teacher's Day with the first Sunday in October.
+The republics of Kazakhstan, Latvia, Belarus, Kyrgyzstan and Ukraine inherited the rule from the collapse of the Soviet Union to compare Teacher's Day with the first Sunday in October.

 Central America

-A large variation in date, inevitably associated with incorruptible gratitude to teachers, can be traced in the New World.
-Cuba stands out in Central America.
-On December 22, back in 1961, the revolutionary government proclaimed a victorious end to the campaign to combat the depressing illiteracy of the nation.
-A huge breakthrough - reaching in just one year the indicator of 96% of the educated population, is immortalized by Havana in the day of the educational worker.
-Neighboring Mexico has a nearly century-long history of honoring educators.
-The holiday falls on May 15 and was first proposed to be reflected in the national calendar by the president in 1917.
+A wide range of dates, inevitably associated with incorruptible gratitude to teachers, can be traced in the New World.
+In Central America, Cuba stands out.
+On December 22, back in 1961, the revolutionary government declared the victorious end of the campaign to combat the depressing illiteracy of the nation.
+A grandiose breakthrough - achieving 96% of the educated population in just one year, was immortalized by Havana in the day of educational workers.
+Neighboring Mexico has a nearly century-long history of honoring teachers.
+The holiday falls on May 15 and was first proposed to be included in the national calendar by the president in 1917.

-The countries of Latin America remained in their own interests, refusing to come to a common denominator when agreeing on a teacher's day.
-Brazil associates October 15 celebrations with an 1827 decree.
-He proclaimed the postulate of the need to create institutions for receiving elementary education in every locality.
-Unfortunately, the document, progressive for its time, had been waiting for real implementation for almost 120 years.
-The Argentines combined the honoring of teachers on September 11 with an appeal to the memory (day of death) of Sarmiento, who played a significant role not only in state building, but also in the enlightenment of the South American people.
+Latin American countries stuck to their own interests, refusing to come to a common denominator when agreeing on teachers' days.
+Brazil links the October 15 celebrations to an 1827 decree.
+He proclaimed the postulate of the need to create institutions for basic education in every locality.
+Unfortunately, the document, which was progressive for its time, waited for real implementation for almost 120 years.
+The Argentines combined honoring teachers on September 11 with an appeal to the memory (death day) of Sarmiento, who played a significant role not only in nation-building, but also in the education of the South American people.

-In Peru, July 6 is set aside as a holiday, and for Chile in 1975, by decision of the government, the majestic date was postponed to December 10.
-This is the day that Gabriela Mistral was announced in 1945 as the winner among the nominees for the Nobel Prize in Literature.
-Venezuela timed the triumphant exaltation of teachers on January 15 to the day of the formation of the first trade union association of teachers.
-In the new history of the country, the date was postponed several times, but finally returned to the first month of the year in 1958.
-The Ecuadorian mentors tied the celebrations to April 13 - the birthday of Juan Jimenez de Montalvo, a writer who is rightfully proud of the people with the highest mountain capital of Quito (2850 m).
+In Peru, the holiday was set aside on July 6, and in Chile, in 1975, by government decision, the majestic date was moved to December 10.
+This is the day Gabriela Mistral was announced as the winner of the Nobel Prize in Literature in 1945.
+Venezuela timed the triumphant exaltation of teachers on January 15 to coincide with the formation of the first trade union association of teachers.
+In the country's new history, the date was moved several times, but finally returned to the first month of the year in 1958.
+Ecuadorian mentors tied the celebrations to April 13 - the birthday of Juan Jimenez de Montalvo, a writer of whom the people with the highest capital, Quito (2850 m), are rightfully proud.

-Conservative views in the United States keep the National Teacher's Day linked to Tuesday of the first full week of May.
-In fact, the name Week of Appreciation for Teachers has firmly entrenched behind this entire seven-day week.
-However, the chronology of the formation of a professional holiday has many intermediate decisions, which is due to a certain independence of the subjects of the North American confederation.
-Even now, Massachusetts teachers prefer to receive congratulations exclusively on the first Sunday of summer.
+Conservative views in the United States keep National Teachers' Day tied to the Tuesday of the first full week of May.
+In fact, the name Teacher Appreciation Week was firmly attached to this entire seven-day period.
+However, the chronology of the formation of the professional holiday includes many intermediate decisions, which is due to a certain independence of the subjects of the North American confederation.
+Even now, Massachusetts teachers prefer to accept congratulations exclusively on the first Sunday of summer.

 Israel

-The youngest teacher's holiday in Israel.
-Every year since 2013, it is moved to a new date.
+The youngest teachers' holiday in Israel.
+Every year since 2013, it has been moved to a new date.
 This year it was scheduled for December 23rd.
-On Friday, it is planned to hold joint meals for teachers with their wards in all educational institutions of the country, in an informal setting, bouquets and symbolic gifts will be presented to beloved teachers, the recipients will definitely receive congratulatory messages.
+On Friday, it is planned to hold joint meals between teachers and their students in all educational institutions of the country; in an informal setting, bouquets and symbolic gifts will be presented to beloved teachers; the recipients will certainly receive congratulatory messages.

 Teacher's Day in Australia and Oceania

-Australia did not join on October 5, besides, it brought its own zest to the celebrations.
-The holiday on the last Friday of October pours out with carnival processions in large cities, fireworks are an indispensable attribute, and preparations include bright street illumination.
-It is not for nothing that an influential post is provided in the government - the Minister of Fire and Fireworks.
-It can be said with confidence that the most vivid impressions of professional honoring are among the pedagogical staff of the state occupying the whole continent.
-It is noteworthy that Friday, which falls on October 31, automatically transfers the exaltation of pedagogical regalia to November, the law stipulates the impossibility of combining with Halloween.
-The island companion of the Australian continent New Zealand has chosen strictly for teachers on October 29th.
+Australia did not join on October 5, and also added its own twist to the celebrations.
+The holiday on the last Friday of October results in carnival processions in large cities, an indispensable attribute is fireworks, and preparations include bright street illumination.
+It is not for nothing that the government has an influential position - the Minister of Fire and Fireworks.
+We can say with confidence that the teaching staff of the state, which occupies an entire continent, will have the most vivid impressions of the professional honor.
+It is noteworthy that Friday, falling on October 31, automatically transfers the exaltation of pedagogical regalia to November; the law stipulates the impossibility of combining it with Halloween.
+The island companion of the Australian continent, New Zealand, has been chosen by teachers strictly on October 29th.

-It is not surprising that states with a thousand-year history and a population that has long crossed the billion mark have personal days for worshiping people who have chosen mentoring as their profession.
+It is not surprising that states with a thousand-year history and a population that has long since crossed the billion mark have personal days to worship people who have chosen mentoring as their profession.
 China does this every year on October 10th.
-Seems exotic tradition, cultivated in many provinces, to wash the heels of their favorite teachers.
-Original Taiwan could not help but show off Confucianism.
-According to the Gregorian calendar, the name day of the great philosopher on September 28 coincides with the national day of the teacher.
-India, which coincided with the birthday of Sarvepalli Radhakrishnan, honors the multi-million guru squad on September 5th.
+The tradition, cultivated in many provinces, of washing the heels of beloved teachers seems exotic.
+Original Taiwan could not help but shine with Confucianism.
+According to the Gregorian calendar, the name day of the great philosopher on September 28 coincides with National Teacher's Day.
+India, marking the birthday of Sarvepalli Radhakrishnan, will honor the guru's multimillion-strong troop on September 5.

-The South Korean Guild of Teachers flaunts professional affiliation on May 15, which is associated with the birthday of the monarch-enlightener Sejong.
-The Islamic country of Turkey has established Teachers' Day on November 24, which coincides with the birth date of Mustafa Kemal Atatürk.
-This greatest politician stood at the origins of the introduction of the Turkish alphabet based on the Latin alphabet, torpedoed the separation of education from religion.
-Schoolchildren in Vietnam celebrate a significant day on November 20.
+The South Korean Guild of Teachers flaunts its professional identity on May 15, which is associated with the birthday of the monarch-educator Sejong.
+The Islamic country of Türkiye established Teachers' Day on November 24, which coincides with the birth date of Mustafa Kemal Atatürk.
+This greatest politician stood at the origins of the introduction of the Turkish alphabet based on the Latin alphabet and torpedoed the separation of education from religion.
+Schoolchildren in Vietnam celebrate the significant day of November 20th.

 Teacher's Day in Europe

-There is no unity among the European countries.
+There is no unity among European countries either.
 Poland sets aside October 14 for celebrations, thereby perpetuating in memory the date of the creation of the National Education Commission in the second half of the 18th century.
-Albanians, paying tribute to the opening of the first secular school in their native language in the town of Korca, celebrate Teacher's Day on March 7th.
+Albanians, paying tribute to the opening of the first secular school in their native language in the town of Korca, celebrate Teacher's Day on March 7.
 France honors teachers on December 25, the Kingdom of Spain on January 29, the Czech Republic and Slovakia inherited the common date of March 28 from a single state in the socialist past.
-Hungarian teachers are content with the first Sunday of June.
+Hungarian teachers are content with the first Sunday in June.

-In the countries of the former USSR, Teacher's Day is bouquets of flowers, gifts and obligatory congratulations from the school administration.
+In the countries of the former USSR, Teacher's Day means bouquets of flowers, gifts and obligatory congratulations from the school administration.
 Moreover, it is often customary to give an envelope with money.
 How is this holiday celebrated in other countries?
-"The only one" tried to understand this issue.
+“The One” tried to figure out this issue.

 Poland

 Poland celebrates Teacher's Day on October 14th.
-On this day, it is customary for teachers to give flowers, you can supplement the gift with chocolates, but not from each student, but from the whole class.
+On this day, it is customary for teachers to give flowers; the gift can be supplemented with chocolates, but not from each student, but from the entire class.
 More expensive gifts are not given.

 Interestingly, it is customary to congratulate only your class teacher.
-Directors, head teachers, subject teachers, as well as other school employees are not congratulated.
+The principal, head teachers, subject teachers, and other school employees are not congratulated.

 Germany

 In Germany, Teachers' Day is celebrated on October 5th.
-Giving gifts to German teachers is not customary.
+It is not customary to give gifts to German teachers.
 If there is a desire and the child loves his teacher, you can present him with some kind of craft or draw a postcard.

-There are no special fundraisers for celebrating Teacher's Day in Germany.
+There are no special fundraisers to celebrate Teacher's Day in Germany.

 USA

-Teachers' Day in the United States is celebrated in April.
-On this day, children can give teachers flowers and sweets - everything from the bottom of their hearts and only at will.
-Americans do not have any mandatory collections of money for congratulating teachers and school administration.
+Teachers' Day in the USA is celebrated in April.
+On this day, children can give teachers flowers and sweets - everything from the bottom of their hearts and only if they wish.
+Americans do not have any mandatory fundraisers to congratulate teachers and school administration.

 Interesting: In the USA, it is customary to congratulate teachers on Christmas, Easter and the end of the school year.
 However, children congratulate only their teacher, and not the entire teaching staff.